Lehigraphy/concordat/tally.md

 She took a few more steps, careful now, walking to the side of the carrier.

 She stopped and lowered herself on one knee, resting her shield on the floor.
 Her rifle went on top of it. _13-mil bore.
-15-grain smokeless charge._ She never left it on the ground or dirt, and never more than a pace away from her.
+60-grain bullet._ She never left it on the ground or dirt, and never more than a pace away from her.
 She’d learned that lesson during her first week.

 Her leg actuators hissed as she straightened, a high-pitch vibration more sensed than heard.
 She reached up with her now-free hands, unclamping the two seals on her gorget.
 The helmet scraped at her cheeks as she pulled it off.
 A few strands of hair fell on her face, lank and wet.
 The air felt cool.